 LAWYER FOR restraining orders

 Restraining orders are generally held in civil court as opposed to criminal court.
 In criminal court, restraining orders are called “criminal protective orders” and normally follow cases of domestic violence, battery, or assault.
+If you find yourself in one of these cases, you will want the help of an experienced criminal defense lawyer on your side.

 Restraining orders result from when a person files paperwork with the court to ask for protection by ways of a restraining order to be imposed on the aggressor or perpetrator.
 If there is enough of a factual basis to support a temporary restraining order, one will be granted until the actual hearing for the Judge to determine if the restraining order should be permanent.